 If you don’t have a book, check out your local library or download one for free to your Kindle from their online offerings.

-You can even download your library’s app and “borrow” the books from your library that way.
+You can even download your library’s app and “borrow” the books digitally from your library that way.

-Out of all the free activities to do instead of shopping, this is my favorite.
+Out of all the free activities to choose from, this is my favorite.

-Call someone you have been meaning to catch up with and have a tea or coffee.
+Call someone you have been meaning to catch up with and invite them over for a tea or coffee.
 Let the kids play.